AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_web.md

 })
 ```

-#### Message read receipt
+#### Message read receipts

-Refer to the following code to implement read receipt for the specified message:
+Refer to the following code to implement read receipts for the specified message:

 - The message receiver